-Solar, wind and hydropower were among the renewable energy sources that contributed to the national electricity generation, which reached 23 percent of total generation compared to 20 percent for coal.
-Wind power reached record levels in April at 30.2 million megawatt hours (MWh).
+Solar, wind and hydropower were among the renewable energy sources that contributed to national electricity generation, reaching 23 percent of total generation compared to 20 percent for coal.
+Wind power reached record levels in April at 30.2 million megawatt hours.

-The clean energy sector has witnessed a number of advancements during the second quarter of 2019.
-Several large investment rounds in solar power took place around the world, while continued investment in energy storage, energy efficient-buildings and batteries emerged.
+The clean energy sector also witnessed a number of other advancements during the second quarter of 2019.
+Several large investment rounds in solar power took place around the world, while continued investment in energy storage, energy-efficient buildings and batteries emerged.

-Louis Brasington, cleantech analyst at Cleantech Group, told the Investing News Network (INN) that investment in cleantech in the second quarter of 2019 reached 8.4 billion euros, with energy and power receiving 1.1 billion euros in investment dollars.
-These numbers excluded investment rounds for behemoth European battery manufacturer Northvolt.
+Louis Brasington, cleantech analyst at Cleantech Group, told the Investing News Network (INN) that investment in cleantech in the second quarter of 2019 reached 8.4 billion dollars, with energy and power receiving 1.1 billion dollars in investment.
+These numbers exclude investment rounds for behemoth European battery manufacturer Northvolt.

-In June, Northvolt announced that it raised US$1 billion in financing to build the first gigafactory for lithium-ion batteries in Europe.
-Among the many investors in the round included Goldman Sachs (NYSE:GS), Volkswagen Group (DB:VOW3) and the BMW Group (DB:BMW).
+In June, Northvolt announced that it had raised US$1 billion to build the first gigafactory for lithium-ion batteries in Europe.
+Among the many investors in the round were Goldman Sachs (NYSE:GS), Volkswagen Group (ETR:VOW3) and BMW Group (ETR:BMW).

 “There’s a huge push on the energy storage side to make these batteries safer and more durable and last longer,” said Brasington.

-As considerable investment continues to flow into the cleantech space, we at INN review some of the major highlights and trends that took place in the cleantech sector over the second quarter.
+As considerable investment continues to flow into the cleantech space, here INN reviews some of the major highlights and trends that took place in the cleantech sector over the second quarter.

-The quarter witnessed the province of Alberta removing itself from the Renewable Energy Program (REP).
-Newly elected premier Jason Kenney also lifted the carbon tax on May 30, a departure from both the previous NDP government and federal government policies.
+In Canada, Q2 saw the province of Alberta scrap its Renewable Energy Program.
+Newly elected premier Jason Kenney also lifted Alberta’s carbon tax on May 30, a departure from both the previous NDP government and Canadian federal government policies.

 On an alternate note, in April the Canadian federal government made a C$2.89 million investment in Rotoliptic Technologies, a company that provides a 40 percent reduction in energy consumption for energy-intensive pumps.

-In March, US President Donald Trump cut the Office of Energy Efficiency and Renewable Energy by 70 percent as part of his proposed 2020 fiscal budget.
-Then, in April, Trump claimed that wind power is the most expensive source of power, suggesting that home values drop 75 percent when a windmill is built in proximity, according to Politico.
+South of the Canadian border, US President Donald Trump cut funding for the Office of Energy Efficiency and Renewable Energy by 70 percent in March as part of his proposed 2020 fiscal budget.
+Then, in April, Trump claimed that wind power is the most expensive source of power.
+According to Politico, he suggested that home values drop 75 percent when a windmill is built nearby.

-On a global level, in May, Global Data Power Analyst Pavan Kumar Vyakaranam told the INN that China is positioned to lead the solar power race.
-In 2018, China secured close to 200 megawatts (MW) of concentrated solar power, a nearly 700 percent gain from the previous year.
+On a global level, in May, Global Data Power Analyst Pavan Kumar Vyakaranam told INN that China is positioned to lead the solar power race.
+In 2018, China secured close to 200 megawatts of concentrated solar power, a gain of nearly 700 percent from the previous year.

-The cleantech sector in the second quarter took place over the backdrop of innovation in improvement of cost efficiencies and safety for a number of renewables.
-This trend continued in North America, Europe and Asia.
+In the cleantech sector, Q2 also brought improvements in cost efficiencies and safety for a number of renewable energy sources.
+This trend was present in North America, Europe and Asia.

-In April, Sila entered a strategic partnership with Daimler (DB:DAI) to power future electric BMW cars, as the company has developed new battery materials that are 20 percent more effective than its competitors’.
+In April, Sila entered a strategic partnership with Daimler (ETR:DAI) to power future electric BMW cars, as the company has developed new battery materials that are 20 percent more effective than those of its competitors.
 This means that electric vehicles will be able to run 20 percent longer before recharging.
 The company secured US$170 million in financing from Daimler in April.

 “The issue with Tesla, with (its) packs, is that it is increasing the density of the cells in the packs, and the temperatures are going up and up,” said Brasington.

-Romeo Power is a company that is providing alternative solutions for battery pack issues, Brasington noted.
+Romeo Power is a company that is providing alternative solutions for battery pack issues.
 Romeo Power was created in 2015 by former employees of Samsung (KRX:005930), Space X and Tesla.
 The battery pack developer entered a partnership with cleantech company BorgWarner (NYSE:BWA) in May.

-“What a couple of innovators are doing is completely redesigning how the packs are made to allow the higher temperatures to be exhausted,” Bransington said.
+“What a couple of innovators are doing is completely redesigning how the packs are made to allow the higher temperatures to be exhausted,” Brasington said.

-While innovation in battery stability and safety trends shaped the second quarter, momentum in energy efficient buildings followed in line.
-Brasington notes that as building owners, managers and operators see roadblocks in the costs of integrating energy efficient solutions into their building, companies are in turn creating new business models that fits these needs, noted Brasinton.
+Momentum related to energy-efficient buildings also took place in Q2.
+Brasington noted that as building owners, managers and operators see roadblocks in the costs of integrating energy-efficient solutions into their buildings, companies are creating new business models that fit these needs.

-In the case with Carbon Lighthouse, instead of charging for costly upfront installation costs, it is creating temporary contract models, where it installs the software and hardware and charge companies monthly to manage their services.
+For example, instead of charging for costly upfront installations, Carbon Lighthouse is creating temporary contract models where it installs software and hardware and charges companies monthly to manage the services they select.
 This results in a recurring revenue stream for Carbon Lighthouse.

 On another note, promising returns in the solar power sector were a highlight in the second quarter.
-For example, JinkoSolar (NYSE:JKS), the world’s largest solar panel supplier.
-Year-to-date, the company has realized over 121 percent gains in its share price.
+JinkoSolar (NYSE:JKS), the world’s largest solar panel supplier, has gained over 121 percent year-to-date.
 Bloomberg reported in June that the company projects that 85 percent of its 2019 revenue will come from overseas customers.

-Meanwhile, Canadian Solar (NASDAQ:CSIQ) has gained nearly 50 percent in price since January.
+Meanwhile, Canadian Solar (NASDAQ:CSIQ) has gained nearly 50 percent since January.
 In the month of June alone, the company signed agreements with Anheuser-Busch (NYSE:BUD), Spain’s Solarcentury and Dallas-based energy company Energy Transfer.

-“(Solar energy) project sub-costs still take up about 50 percent of entire soft-costs.
+“(Solar energy) project subcosts still take up about 50 percent of entire soft costs.
 And as these projects become bigger and bigger, that cost becomes higher,” said Brasington.
-The demand for improved models will continue to drive innovation within this sector, Brasington adds.
+Demand for improved models will continue to drive innovation within this sector, he added.

-Amidst logistical and political roadblocks, the clean tech sector has shown several breakthroughs in record investment rounds, innovation and regulatory advancements over the quarter.
-In turn, several companies have seen their share prices post favourable returns as the industry continues to grow and diversify.
+Amid logistical and political roadblocks, the cleantech sector has seen several breakthroughs in investment, innovation and regulations over the past quarter.
+At the same time, some companies have seen their share prices post favorable returns as the industry continues to grow and diversify.

 Don’t forget to follow us @INN_Technology for real-time news updates!